 Deer Run is also the place to go if you want massive vegan breakfasts that feature multiple courses and take you at least an hour to eat.
 This is not an exaggeration, and I have to admit that I didn’t finish my breakfast even once during the five days we were there.
 (Don’t worry, plates and aluminum foil are at the ready so you can save your leftovers for later.)

-At first, I wasn’t thrilled when I realized that the 8:30 breakfast call meant I’d had to get up early during my vacation.
+At first, I wasn’t thrilled when I realized that the 8:30 breakfast call meant I’d have to get up early during my vacation.
 But it was totally worth it.
 It meant that Mom and I made the most of our days, and we started with super hearty breakfasts that kept us going.
 Plus, there’s copious coffee and tea if you need a caffeine kick!

 Breakfasts typically included a baked good to start, followed by an incredible fruit smoothie, and then a ginormous main dish with fruit and another side.
 For example, one day we had almond scones, tropical smoothies, toasted oat waffles, and slices of cantaloupe.
 Another breakfast featured a to-die-for mocha muffin, a southwestern frittata, roasted potatoes, and a pineapple spear.
 And we had the absolute best vegan bacon I’ve ever tasted on our last day — I’m salivating just thinking about it!